wp-plugins/upprev/readme.txt

 First of all, check your template.
 Rof proper work plugin requires function `wp_head` and `wp_footer`.
 If your template dont use one of theme, upPrev will not work.
 If you cant check this action in your templates manualy use this code to check it: https://gist.github.com/378450

+= My website is not in English, will upPrev work? =

+upPrev plugin will work on websites in the following languages:

+* Brazilian Portuguese
+* French
+* German
+* Polish
+* Turkish
+* Vietnamese

 = How to add default image to post without thumbnail? =

 Use the `iworks_upprev_image` action: